 Approximately 70% of the earth’s surface is covered by water, but only about 0.01% of all of the earth’s water is fresh water - water that can be easily used by humans.

 The UACJ Group strives to use and manage water resources effectively based on its keen awareness of these circumstances.
-Each of our business locations tracks its water usage by water source, and manages wastewater discharges by the waterway into which the discharges are made.
+Each of our business locations tracks its water usage by water source.
 Data on our water usage has been tallied and is included in the material balance information presented in the Business Activities and Environmental Impacts section.

 Volumes of Water Used and Wastewater Generated